-Ongoing educational programming and utilization of the Bioswale/3 R's Pavilion as well as the Landfill and Wetlands will be a focal point for 2016 as we continue in our effort to change the throwaway habits of our youth as well as increase environmental awareness.
-Increasing our presence in the classroom is also on the forefront as we continue edification at all levels of schooling through field trips and in-class presentations.
+Ongoing educational programming and utilization of the Bioswale/3 R's Pavilion as well as the Landfill and Wetlands will be a focal point for 2017 as we continue in our effort to change the throwaway habits of our youth as well as increase environmental awareness.
+Increasing our presence in the classroom is also on the forefront as we continue edification at all levels of schooling through field trips and in-classroom presentations.

-Areas of education in schools planned for 2016
+Areas of education in schools planned for 2017

-- Continue to partner with Kidscommons to promote the Wetlands/Landfill educational experience, as well as the Recycling Center giving teachers the opportunity to satisfy as many of the Indiana Teaching Standards as possible with one fieldtrip. - Promote our educational opportunities through our Education Resources Guide that meet IDEM/ AISWMD Education Standards Messaging. - Continue to provide educational, reuse resources to educators of all types in the county. - Give tours, in-classroom presentations, and assist teachers with environmental curriculum. - Inform the large number of new teachers about our programs. - Provide children's activities at local community events.
+- Continue to partner with kidscommons to promote the Wetlands/Landfill educational experience, as well as touring The Recycling Center to give teachers the opportunity to satisfy as many of the Indiana Teaching Standards as possible with one fieldtrip. - Promote our educational opportunities through our Education Resources Guide that meet IDEM/AISWMD Education Standards Messaging. - Continue to provide educational and reuse resources to educators of all types in the county. - Give tours, in-classroom presentations, and assist teachers with environmental curriculum. - Inform the majority of new teachers about our programs. - Provide children's activities at local community events.